1.26 - Sticker Prices

 Similarly, totals, cancel all and cancel selected functionality was added to buy order section as well.
 The price loaded here is not the lowest listing though, but the highest buy order's price.
 The highlighting also works the other way around, if your buy order is the highest it is marked with green.
 Otherwise it's red.

 You might have noticed a new tab appearing on the market main page besides your listings and history tabs.
 An "Export Market History" tab was added.
 I described its purpose there but I will paste it here too: "Exporting your market history can be great if you want to analyse it in a spreadsheet for example.
-A history event is either one of these three actions: a purchase, a sale or a listing creation.
+A history event is either one of these four actions: a purchase, a sale, a listing creation or a listing cancellation.
 The result is a .csv file that you can open in Microsoft Excel or use programmatically.
 It is in utf-8 charset, if you see weird characters in your Excel you should try importing it as such.".
 The extension requests your market history in batches of 50 events and with a 5 second delay between each request.
 I am definitely not the average Joe with my over a hundred thousand events, gathering my whole market history would take close to 3 hours.
 This is what the feature looks like in action, not particularly exciting, but wait for the result!

 Here are a few rows of what the result looks like:

 1.24 - Highlighted profiles, trade offer Widescreen goodness

 Along with many bug fixes and other improvements this update brought two small features.

 Profiles with "csgotrader.app" in their name are highlighted with golden coloring.
 Similarly to holiday profiles it makes profiles stand out.
 It's applied on profiles, comments, friend lists, group member lists.
 I though I would give a little incentive to anyone nice enough to want to spread the word about the extension.
 Illustration: